Spring 2020: Life After Film School

 October 3, 2019: The Beginning of the New: HBO in the Late ’90s

 Guest: Carolyn Strauss, former President of HBO Entertainment, now an independent producer (Executive Producer, Game of Thrones, Deadwood: The Movie, Chernobyl).
+Click to hear the conversation.

 The premieres of Sex and the City in 1998 and The Sopranos in 1999 sparked a tectonic shift in both storytelling techniques and audience viewing habits.
 As blasé network fare gave way to new and dynamic forms of storytelling on premium cable, these shows made HBO the place to be for audiences and creators alike.